CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 2/RD_Ex4.md

    ![](./media/z_gg_e4_15.png)

+1. In the Windows search bar of the virtual machine, type **CMD**, and choose **Run as Administrator** from the right pane for the Command Prompt app.

+1. When the "User Account Control" window appears, select **Yes** to allow the app to run.

+1. Paste the script by right-clicking in the **Administrator: Command Prompt** window and press **Enter** to run it. **Note:** The window closes automatically after running the script.

 1. Now go to your Outlook mailbox and flag an email you want to test the flow with.

    ![](./media/z_gg_e4_16.png)

+   > **Note:** Wait for 5–6 minutes for the playbook to trigger after the condition is met.

-1. After a few moments, go to the **Powershell_Logs_list** on your SharePoint site and verify that the email entry appears with all details logged.
+1. Go to the **Powershell_Logs_list** on your SharePoint site and verify that the email entry appears with all details logged.

    ![](./media/z_gg_e4_17.png)